Semantic-Guided Cross-Sensor Super Resolution of Remote Sensing Images: A Gated Dual Conditioning Flow Matching Model: Acknowledgments

 \section{Acknowledgments}

-This research is supported in part by Google.org’s Impact Challenge for Climate Innovation Program as well as National Science Foundation under awards 2120943 and 2230034.
-We thank the Research Computing (RC) at Arizona State University (ASU), and cr8dl.ai for their generous support in providing computing resources.
+This research is supported in part by Google.org’s Impact Challenge for Climate Innovation Program, the National Science Foundation (Award 2120943), and NASA Earth Surface and Interior Program (Grant 80NSSC20K0491).
+We thank Google Cloud Platform and the Research Computing (RC) at Arizona State University (ASU) for their support in providing computing resources to support this research.